Glossary

 Overloaded Agent: Based on a criteria set by supervisors when integrating Spearhead, an overloaded agent is one who has worked hours over a predetermined criteria.
 Like if a workday is 8 hours, anyone who logs more than that is considered "overloaded."

-Supervisors set the metrics for overloaded within Spearhead so these colors all refer to set "normal" shifts, to make the employee's time visibility clear for scheduling.
+Use these colors in reference to "normal" shifts, to make the employee's time visibility clear for scheduling from their dashboard.

 This is an example of an overloaded agent: